Saves The Sorcerer's Stone

 The quiet night was interrupted by a loud rumble, and over the quiet, sleeping county of Devon shot a huge, flying, motorbike.

 "Oh, I just can' believe it!" wailed the man who rested atop it.
 If the bike was huge, it was nothing compared to the man who rode it.
 If he were standing, he would easily reach twelve feet tall and half that wide.
-The man had a kind face hidden beneath a scraggly black beard and hair, and periodically wiped his eyes and blew his nose with a sound like a foghorn.
+The man had a kind face hidden beneath a scraggly black beard and hair, and periodically wiped his cheeks and blew his nose with a sound like a foghorn.

 "Uh oh!" a blast of strong wind caught the bike, and Hagrid was forced to swerve wildly to avoid a flock of geese also blown off-course.
-Finally, he managed to right the bike with a murmured curse and continued on his trajectory.
+Finally, he managed to right the bike with a murmured oath and continued on his trajectory.

-Unbeknownst to the half-giant, the bundle in his arms was now rather without a child.
+Unbeknownst to the half-giant, the bundle of blankets in his arms was now rather without a child.
 Far below, right over a small, half-Muggle, half-Wizard village, little Harry soared through the air, giggling happily, with no idea that he was falling towards certain death.

 The man, who was called Hagrid, zoomed on through Devon, then Somerset, then Dorset, then Wiltshire, then Hampshire, and finally to his destination in Surrey.